rdoume/HN_Search/README.md

 ```

-This file all.txt is required in order
+This file all.txt is required in order to execute the notebooks

 ## Visualisation

-The visualisation in the notebooks are done through the plotly visualisation library, and is highly recommended due to it's interractivity.
+The visualisation in the notebooks are done through the plotly visualisation library, and is highly recommended due to it's interactivity.

-However, because of the number of datapoints the visualtion are several megabytes,the notebook will contains static version of the visualisation, therefore, you should re-run the notebooks
+However, because of the number of datapoints the visualtion are several megabytes, the notebook will contains static images (saved in the folder images/) of the visualisation, therefore, you should re-run the notebooks.

-A static version of the images will be in the folder images/

 3 notebooks are provided in this analysis: